zincplusplus/zncut/readme.md

 # yt-cut

-the fastest command line tool for removing segments from pre-downloaded youtube videos with frame-accurate cuts
+the fastest command line tool for removing ads from pre-downloaded youtube videos with frame-accurate cuts

 ## Dependencies